 It is unsurprising that France has been named the World’s most popular holiday destination.
 It offers lots of diverse landscapes and artistic treasures to discover.
 There are so many wonders and activities for all ages in this picturesque area of Southeastern France.
 There’s no doubt you’ll enjoy your time in Provence.
 Whether visiting on a family vacation, eloping to get married in the heart of Provence, celebrating your honeymoon, your engagement, an anniversary, or simply wanting to experience the French way of life, you will surely get back home with fond memories to look back upon forever.

-1. In the lavender fields of Sault or Valensole
+1. In the lavender fields of Sault, Luberon and Valensole

 From mid-June to late July, you can spot lavender growing in vast purple fields across the length of Provence.
-The most famous locations for lavender fields are Plateau de Valensole and around Sault.
+The most famous locations for lavender fields are the road of lavender of Sault and the Plateau de Valensole.
 Named from the Latin vallis solis, “sun valley”, in Valensole, the sun shines for 300 days a year over a surface of 800 squared kilometers, offering Provence lavender the best conditions to bloom.

-An elopement ceremony or even a stroll in the lavender fields is a unique opportunity to soak in the magic of the lavender blooming while capturing amazing photos that will make your friends jealous!
+An elopement or vow renewal ceremony, just like a simple stroll in the lavender fields, is a unique opportunity to soak in the magic of the lavender blooming while capturing amazing photos that will make your friends jealous!

-Just aside the large lavander fields, you’ll find many lavender distilleries, run by generations of Provence families.
+Just aside the large lavender fields, you’ll find many lavender distilleries, run by generations of Provence families, such as Ho!
+Bouquet de Lavande.
 See how they turn the dry flowers into essential oil and shop a range of lavender based products.
-From the classic soaps and home fragances to lavender honey and ice-cream.
+From the classic soaps and home fragrances to lavender honey and ice-cream.
 Also make sure to stop by the Lavender Museum to find out everything you need to know about Provence’s number one export.

 Considered by many to be one of France’s most beautiful villages, Gordes is a remote delight amid the rugged landscapes of the Luberon Regional Nature Park.
 With its cobbled streets and yellow stone houses, the mountaintop village culminates in the majestic 16th-century château.